libant/pokerproject/README.md

 -   `bayesian_poker/likelihood.py` contains methods to calculate the likelihood of a hand type given partial observations.
 -   `bayesian_poker/bayesian_update.py` contains functions to perform Bayesian updating and compute posterior probabilities.
 -   `bayesian_poker/visualization.py` contains tools to visualize posterior distributions.
--   `bayesian_poker/utils.py` contains helper functions.
+-   `bayesian_poker/helper.py` contains helper functions.

 ## Statement on LLM usage

-Some aspects of the code were written with the help of ChatGPT
+Some aspects of the code were written with the help of ChatGPT.